This is the second part of the saga, where for a 10-day period, I wasn't sure how long I had to live.

 All of my doctors (my hematologist, my oncologist, my endocrinologist and my otolaryngologist) will meet early next week, but they all believe that this was caused by my continued use of interferon.
 Since interferon alfa is a type of targeted cancer drug, patients usually don't take it for extended periods of time (like I have).
 So the long term effects aren't really known.

 So what is next?
-If this was caused by my interferon, which I need for my RRP, does that mean we go back to having surgery every 6 weeks?
-We certainly hope not.
+If this was caused by my interferon, which I need for my RRP, does that mean I go back to having surgery every 6 weeks?
+I certainly hope not.
 I should find out in the next week if I am eligible for another clinical trial at NIH with Dr. Clint Allen.
 As part of the trial, I would have to stop taking interferon anyway, and travel to Bethesda, MD where a trial vaccine would be administered.
-We are hopeful that this is the answer, the cure, and we won't ever have to take interferon ever again.
+I am hopeful that this is the answer, the cure, and I won't ever have to take interferon ever again.

-We thought that we might be writing the epilogue of my life story, but it turns out there are still many more chapters to be written.
+I thought that I might be writing the epilogue of my life story, but it turns out there are still many more chapters to be written.

 You shoot me down but I won't fall, I am titanium.